rickstaa/stable-gym/docs/source/dev/doc_dev.rst

 ---------

-The documentation is automatically built and deployed to the Github Pages site by the `Docs workflow`_ when a new version is released, or the documentation source code is changed.
+The documentation is automatically built and deployed to the Github Pages site by the `Docs workflow`_ when a new version is released.
 You must `create a new release`_ to deploy documentation to the Github Pages.
 Additionally, you can manually deploy the documentation through the `GitHub action interface`_ by running the `Docs workflow`_.

 .. _`create a new release`: https://rickstaa.dev/stable-gym/dev/contributing.html#release-guidelines
 .. _`Docs workflow`: https://github.com/rickstaa/stable-gym/actions/workflows/documentation.yml